meetings/gearsloth/Doc/Task format specification.md

 ### Marking jobs as done

-After a job is done, a controller should send a JSON object with the following fields to the ejector in order to remove it from the task database:
+After a job is done, a controller should send the task object to the ejector in order to remove it from the task database.
-* `id`: a string that identifies the task in the database

-In addition the `task` JSON object may contain any number of other fields.
-Any other fields that are not defined here will not not be taken into account in any way in the control flow other than in the custom `controller` if it has been written to do so.
-The only limitation of these fields is that they must not break the stringifying or parseing operations done the the `task` JSON object.